 Visual Arts - related lesson plan: The Collage Get acquainted with this technique

 Make a big Letter R on a piece of paper or tape a few pieces of scrap paper to make a poster size.
 Draw the letter and then have child paint over the letter.

 Now glue pieces of newspaper, pages from old magazines, junk mail, draw bottles and cans on the picture for the child to paint or color.
 Discuss how the newspaper, bottles and cans be recycled or reused.

 Add any other natural materials to the picture for explaining the other R's: leaves, pinecones, etc.Optional Activity:

 You probably already have a recycling program already in place at home.
 Discuss it and ask child for ideas on how to recycle!
 You will be surprised at what they have to say!

-|A big piece of paper of tape 3 or 4
+|A big piece of paper or tape 3 or 4

 pieces of scrap paper to make a poster.